unexist/blog/_drafts/orchestration-with-nomad.md

 ## Conclusion

-[Nomad][] is a really easy to use and flexible scheduler and there a multiple benefits from the tight integration in other products - especially from direct [HashiCorp][] products.
+[Nomad][30] is a really easy to use and flexible scheduler and there a multiple benefits from the tight integration in other products - especially from direct [HashiCorp][15] products.

-I think it shouldn't shy away from a comparison with [Kubernetes][] and offers solutions to many of the daily problems like:
+I think it shouldn't shy away from a comparison with [Kubernetes][28] and offers solutions to many of the daily problems like:

 - Service discovery